Renormalization in a Lorentz-violating model and higher-order operators: The calculation of , ,

-We rewrite the contour integrals making explicit their poles, and to compute them we use the method of residues with the contour $C_F^{(f)}$ closed from above enclosing the pole $\omega_2$, see Fig.~\ref{Fig2}.
+We rewrite the contour integrals making explicit their poles, and to compute them we use the method of residues and close the contour $C_F^{(f)}$ in the upper half plane as shown in Fig.~\ref{Fig2}.
+We find